Church of Lippe: Spiritual leaders

 The spiritual leaders of the Church of Lippe were titled general superintendent, in 1936 the title changed to state superintendent (Landessuperintendent).
 According to the church order of 1931 the Landessuperintendent is to be elected by the synod (i.e. general assembly).
-Before growing 66 the incumbent is supposed to retire.
+Before turning sixty-six years old the incumbent is supposed to retire.
 The Landessuperintendent represents the Church of Lippe to the outside and leads the church in times the synod does not hold its regular conventions.
 As to the Reformed members of the church the Landessuperintendent functions as the spiritual leader.
 As to the Lutherans in the Church of Lippe this function is fulfilled by the superintendent of the Lutheran classis.
 Since 1 May 2005 Andreas Lange is the Lutheran superintendent.

 List of incumbents

 The data concerning incumbents until 1881 follow August Dreves.